torbjorndahlen/md-boilerplate/README.md

 ![alt text](./img/toolbar-xs.png "Toolbar xs")

 ### Sidenav
 The sidenav is based on AM `md-sidenav`.
-It stays open at screen size gt-mg and changes into a Toolbar with a menu on smaller screen sizes.
+It stays open at screen size gt-md and changes into a Toolbar with a menu on smaller screen sizes.

 ![alt text](./img/sidenav.png "Sidenav")

 ![alt text](./img/sidenav-xs.png "Sidenav xs")

 ### Analytics
 The analytics component is based on the AM `md-whiteframe`.
-It consists of a canvas where a piechart is drawn.
+It consists of a `canvas` where a piechart is drawn.
-The text area elements contains the flex attribute in order for them to fill all space to the right of the canvas which in turn has a fixed size.
+The text area elements contains the `flex` attribute in order for them to fill all space to the right of the canvas which in turn has a fixed size.
 Note that `document.getElementById` doesn't work with elements inside `ng-repeat`.

 ![alt text](./img/analytics.png "Analytics")